TaylanUB/scheme-srfis/README.md

 with a default file name for logging.
 To explicitly disable logging, you can call: `(test-runner-current (test-runner-simple))`

+- The reference implementation calls the on-group-begin handler before it modifies the group stack, and before it sets the group name, so calling `test-runner-group-stack`, `test-runner-group-path`, or `test-runner-test-name` will return values corresponding to *before* the new group begins.
+Our implementation calls the handler *after* these values are changed.
+The specification is unclear about which behavior is correct, but includes the following wording in the definition of `test-runner-test-name`: "During execution of test-begin this is the name of the test group."
+It seems logical that the on-group-begin handler would be called "during" test-begin, so our behavior is arguably more in line with the spec.
+And the group stack should intuitively always have the current name as the topmost value.

 - `test-read-eval-string`: This now takes an optional `env` argument to specify in what environment to evaluate.
 Passing `#f` will explicitly attempt to call `eval` with a single argument, which is